thma/JavaCleanArchitecture/slides.md

 # Benefits of Clean Architecture
 - **Domain-Driven Design**: Encourages a rich domain model with behavior, avoiding anaemic models.
 - **Inversion of Control**: The architecture promotes inversion of control, as the use cases depend on interfaces (ports) rather than concrete implementations, allowing for better decoupling and flexibility.
 Leading to:
-  - Decoupling interface contracts from implementation details.
-  - improved testability and maintainability.
-  - Code re-use and separation of concerns.
   - **Testability**: Use cases and domain logic can be tested in isolation without any dependencies on frameworks or infrastructure.
   - **Flexibility**: Easy to change or replace adapters without affecting the core business logic.
+As interface contracts are decoupled from implementation details.
-- **Maintainability**: Clear separation between domain logic, use cases, and infrastructure code, making it easier to refactor and evolve the codebase.
+  - **Maintainability**: Clear separation between domain logic, use cases, and infrastructure code, making it easier to re-use, refactor and evolve the codebase.
 - **Technology Agnostic**: The core business logic is independent of any frameworks or libraries, making it easier to switch technologies if needed.
-- **Verifiable**: The architecture is verifiable, as it follows a strict dependency rule.
-This can be enforced by tools like [ArchUnit](https://medium.com/@jugurtha.aitoufella/enforcing-and-testing-your-java-clean-architecture-project-with-archunit-56569f3fd547), ensuring that the architecture is respected and maintained over time.
+- **Verifiable**: The architecture can be automatically verified as it follows a strict dependency rule.
+This can be enforced by tools like [ArchUnit](https://medium.com/@jugurtha.aitoufella/enforcing-and-testing-your-java-clean-architecture-project-with-archunit-56569f3fd547) to ensure the architecture is maintained over time.

 ----

-# Potential Drawbacks of Clean Architecture
-- **Complexity**: The architecture can be more complex than traditional 3-tier architectures, especially for small projects or prototypes.
-- **Learning Curve**: Developers need to understand the principles of Clean Architecture and Domain-Driven Design, which can take time.
-- **Overhead**: For simple applications, the overhead of creating multiple layers and interfaces may not be justified.
+# Sounds good, but ...
+- **Learning Curve**: Clean Architecture can be complex and may require a shift in mindset for developers who are used to traditional architectures.

+- **Potential for Over-Engineering**: There is a risk of over-engineering, especially if the architecture is applied to small or simple projects where a simpler design would suffice.

 - **Initial Setup**: Setting up the architecture can take more time initially, as it requires defining interfaces, adapters, and use cases.
-- **Not a Silver Bullet**: Clean Architecture does not solve all problems; it is a tool that needs to be applied correctly and in the right context.
-- **Potential for Over-Engineering**: There is a risk of over-engineering, especially if the architecture is applied to small or simple projects where a simpler design would suffice.

 ----